Kori-20/Pythonious/README.md

     - SHA3-256
     - SHA3-512
 - It's main purpose is to be used in conjunction with the [HashMatcher.py](#hashmatcherpy) by generating a hash that can be used for testing.
+- Bellow is an exemple of how the plaintext `"H4sh"` passed through the MD5 algorithm returns the hash value of:
+  - Hash = 469c42850914d6f323656ece681749ce

 <div align="center">
  <img src="https://github.com/user-attachments/assets/65d78b54-ebd5-4da8-ad45-904124333ea0" alt="HasherImg" height="300"/>